13 City of Cape Town, South Africa: Aligning Internal Data Capabilities with External Research PartnershipsHugh Cole (City of Cape Town)

 |Data privacy||The evolution of CCT’s understanding and application of applicable data laws and data ethics considerations must keep pace with CCT’s increasingly open data environment|

 A major initiative to facilitate data use is the development and implementation of structured metadata standards to be applied to all CCT data.
-CCT’s Data Science team together with the Information and Knowledge Management department have developed standards comprising a minimal required set of metadata elements along with additional, recommended elements.
+CCT’s Data Science team together with the Information and Knowledge Management department have developed standards comprising a minimal required set of metadata elements along with additional, recommended elements (Strong 2020a).
 The minimal set of elements is similar to the Dublin Core but with unique considerations for administrative data.
 The intent of the required minimal set is to minimize the burden on data stewards and to maintain quality metadata.
 Core fields include a summary of the data set, update frequency, data access rights, reasons for restriction, data format, spatial coverage, temporal coverage, and information about the source and stewardship of the data set.

 CCT is investigating the process for making a publicly available catalog of all available CCT data that also contains basic metadata.
 This catalog could include both public-use and restricted-use data sets with the former providing direct access links and the latter providing information on how to request access to the data.
 An initial internal data inventory has been created, cataloging over 1,000 distinct data resources.
 Over 500 unique data resources come out of the SAP system used for revenue management and other administrative purposes.
 The GIS data system (run on ESRI software) is the second biggest source with nearly 500 unique data resources.
 Metadata creation and further classification are needed before it can be made public.
 Once completed, this data catalog will make it easier for researchers both inside and outside of CCT to identify specific data of interest and to include them in research requests: this will reduce the burden on CCT staff when processing requests.
 Additionally, the tacit knowledge gained by researchers through the experience of working with a particular data set can be codified by contributing back metadata and longer-form documentation.
 In particular, researchers’ assessment of the quality and usability of the data is especially important (Connelly et al. 2016).